 Finally, the bill introduces a number of amendments to enable the Act to be better targeted towards core building works, which will cut red tape for industry.

-The Act's requirements will no longer apply to standalone contracts for internal painting, concrete tennis courts, ornamental ponds or water features.
+The Act's requirements will no longer apply to standalone contracts for internal painting, concrete tennis courts, ornamental ponds and water features.
 Consumers will remain protected by the Australian Consumer Law for these kinds of work.
-The Liberals and Nationals Government is committed to reforming the home building legislation to ensure that it takes a balanced approach to regulating the industry by providing appropriate protection for home owners without imposing unnecessary red tape on industry.